Rana El Nemr: Exhibitions

-Rana El Nemr has shown her work extensively both in Egypt and internationally and has exhibited her art with some of the world's most renowned cultural institutions, including Documenta and the Kochi Biennale, the photography-focused Les Rencontres d'Arles, as well as Les Rencontres de la Photographie Africaine de Bamako and PhotoCairo, the latter two each on multiple occasions, as well as museums in Egypt, Europe, and the USA, including the Bonnenfanten Museum, Museum of Fine Arts Boston, Cairo Palace of the Arts, Leipzig Museum of Applied Arts, Bavarian Academy of Fine Arts, and ZKM | Center for Art and Media Karlsruhe, to name a few.
+Rana El Nemr has shown her work extensively both in Egypt and internationally and has exhibited her art with some of the world's most renowned cultural institutions, including Documenta and the Kochi Biennale, the photography-focused Les Rencontres d'Arles, as well as Les Rencontres de la Photographie Africaine de Bamako and PhotoCairo, the latter two each on multiple occasions, as well as museums in Egypt, Europe, and the US, including the Bonnenfanten Museum, Museum of Fine Arts Boston, Cairo Palace of the Arts, Leipzig Museum of Applied Arts, Bavarian Academy of Fine Arts, and ZKM Center for Art and Media Karlsruhe, to name a few.
 El Nemr has also held solo and group exhibitions at the leading private institutions in the Arab world, including The Townhouse Gallery in Cairo, Beirut Art Center and Ashkal Alwan in Beirut, Darat al Funun in Amman, and The Third Line in Dubai, among many others.